GNNs for Traffic Forecasting

 Diffusion convolution (captures directional traffic flow):

-Encoder-decoder: DCRNN encodes T past steps with a diffusion-GRU encoder, decodes H future steps with a decoder using scheduled sampling (avoids exposure bias).
+Encoder-decoder: DCRNN encodes the \(T\) past steps with a diffusion-GRU encoder and decodes \(H\) future steps, using scheduled sampling to reduce exposure bias.

 STGCN (Spatio-Temporal Graph Convolutional Network)